-The Chase Sapphire Preferred credit card welcome bonus of 100,000 Ultimate Rewards points after spending $4,000 in the first three month is worth at least $1250.
+The Chase Sapphire Preferred credit card welcome bonus of 60,000 Ultimate Rewards points after spending $4,000 in the first three months is worth at least $750.
 But you can potentially get even more value out of those points by using transfer partners.
-This card also earns 2 points per dollar on travel and dining spend.
 The annual fee is very reasonable at $95.
-Here are 36 great ways to redeem the bonus.

 Earn 60,000 Amex Membership Rewards

-Welcome Offer: 60,000 American Express Membership Rewards points.
+Welcome Offer:earn 60,000 American Express Membership Rewards points.
 The minimum spending requirement is $4,000 in the first 6 months.

 3 points per dollar on flights is as good or better than most of our other favorite travel cards, but the categories that really stand out here are 4 points per dollar at restaurants and US supermarkets.